 The curriculum of the Programs in Occupational Therapy at Columbia University reflects the mission of the University, the philosophical base of the profession, the beliefs and values of the faculty about professional education at the graduate level, and the needs of our graduate students.
-Our entry-level professional program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®), and has been since 1943.
-The Program in Occupational Therapy received a full 10-year accreditation in 2013, and is scheduled for its reaccreditation evaluation in the 2022-2023 academic year.
-The Accreditation Council for Occupational Therapy Education (ACOTE®) is part of the American Occupational Therapy Association (AOTA), and can be contacted by telephone (301) 652-6611, via their website (www.acoteonline.org), or by mail at:
+Our entry-level professional program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE[®]) and has been since 1943.
+The Programs in Occupational Therapy received a full ten-year accreditation in 2023.
+Our next accreditation visit is scheduled for the 2032/2033 academic year.
+The Accreditation Council for Occupational Therapy Education (ACOTE[®]) is part of the American Occupational Therapy Association (AOTA), and can be contacted by telephone (301) 652-6611, via their website (www.acoteonline.org), or by mail at: